 TNR is the practice of trapping stray cats, getting them spayed/neutered and returning them to where they came from.

 TLC spays/neuters feral cats any day we are performing surgery.
-Community cats just need to arrive at 7am in a trap.
+Community cats just need to arrive between 7-8am in a trap.
 We must be allowed to ear notch the kitty.
 Pick up is at 4:30pm.
 You do not need an appointment if you have 2 or less ferals.
 ONE cat per trap.
 If you cannot afford the cost for community cats, some funding is available.
-Click here for information about free surgeries for community cats.
+Click here for information about free surgeries for community cats. *If this will be bringing a Community Cat/Feral, please call or email with your information to preregister.
+If you do not preregister, you will have to wait until the end of the check in line.*

 If you do not have a trap, we have traps available for a $85 refundable* deposit.
 Email firstname.lastname@example.org or call (281) 528-1238 to reserve a trap.